dahoang92/HW5_cs171/README.md

 - Their favorite color
 - What they ate for lunch that day
-- Their favorite Kesha song
+- Their favorite Ke$ha song

 **Hint:** If you are a distance student and unable to collect this data in person, please feel free to use social networking tools, such as MySpace, to reach out the course staff members.